-Details Feeding an army can be a real missions.
+Details Feeding an army can be a real challenge.
 The Romans dealt with this by making each soldier responsible for their own rations and each "contubernium" or group of soldiers living in the same tent would share a basic kit of cooking utensils.
 One of the utensils that would have been of great use would have been a clibanus or testum, a portable oven which could be used to bake bread.

 Having been gently warmed by the fire to avoid thermal shock, the oven would then be placed in the fire, with your bread inside, hot coals would then have been placed on top of the lid.
 It would then be left to bake for around 30 minutes, and it really does bake beautiful bread.

 Approx. 200 mm tall, 290 mm diameter